Modeling Short-Range Microwave Networks to Scale Superconducting Quantum Computation: Introduction

+Distributed quantum architectures have been proposed in ~\cite{monroe2014large,cuomo2020towards,rodrigo2020will}.
+Related works present techniques for targeting a network of quantum chips for unified computing tasks~\cite{baker2020time,ferrari2020compiler}.
+Major players in quantum computing have noted the potential of distribution for scaling quantum computers ~\cite{quantum_intranet,power-of-networked-cluster}.
+Our work here aims to develop link modeling methods that help guide the development of next-generation, modular quantum architectures.
 Our main contribution is to bridge the physical and network layers in evaluating if and how short-range, high-performance links could accelerate progress in quantum computing.
 Our primary focus is distinct from conventional studies of quantum communication or networking applications, examining what underpins these networks instead of assuming common protocols.
 By connecting the physical with network and application layers, we begin to concretely answer questions about when and how linked chiplets obtain advantages over monolithic architectures.
-Maybe surprisingly, today's quantum processors and links are probably near the point at which chiplets begin show benefits.
+Maybe surprisingly, today's quantum processors and links are probably near the point at which chiplets begin to show benefits.

 Modeling quantum networks is complicated due its wide range of possible technologies, paradigms, uses, and aspects.
 In this study, we focus on microwave links between nearby, superconducting processors.
 Motivating this focus is spectacular progress in microwave link hardware.
 Microwave links already achieve transfer fidelities and latencies on scales not far from local processing.
 Such performance underpins the proposal to use quantum links for the low-level implementation of quantum computers.
 In this picture, fault tolerance and entanglement distillation are not assumed as network abstractions.
 Instead, a chiplet architecture at the physical layer may underlie these and other abstractions, accelerating the path to relevant thresholds.